marie-jakob/mesdt/notes.md

 + mesdt model class
 + renaming stuff
 + simulate() method
++ emmeans method
++ input checks fit_mesdt()
++ change mu / lambda to c / d' -> or just use "sensitivity" and "response bias"  -> discriminability

+### Questions Co-Authors

++ naming conventions for SDT parameters - what to use here?

 ### Open Questions

-+ How to credit Henrik Singmann (a lot of things are similar to afex)
++ How to credit Henrik Singmann (a lot of things are similar to afex + he helped)
-	+ ask if he wants to join the project
 + How to handle contrast coding?
 Automatically use sum contrasts and notify the user?
 + How to handle overparametrized models (when lme4 drops columns)? (fixed-effect model matrix is rank deficient so dropping XX columns / coefficients)
-+ How to handle reverse-coded trial_type variable?
++ How to handle reverse-coded trial_type variable? -> warning to user

 ### Open Questions - Raphi & Constantin